9 Movie-and-Food Combinations for the Single Vegan on Valentine’s Day

 Watching Bambi on Valentine’s Day means you’re definitely going to cry, and the salt from your tears will surely run into your mouth, so you might as well balance that saltiness with something sweet.
 We prefer our recipe for Magic Cookie Bars, but the real magic would be if that attractive vegan from OkCupid would return our messages.

 I saw this film in the theaters but don’t remember anything about it.
-Luckily, that’s why Wikipedia was invented.
-According to the site, this movie “involves a rogue Soviet naval captain who wishes to defect to the United States with his officers and the Soviet Navy’s newest and most advanced nuclear missile submarine.”
+Luckily, that’s why the internet was invented.
+This movie “involves a rogue Soviet naval captain who wishes to defect to the United States with his officers and the Soviet Navy’s newest and most advanced nuclear missile submarine.”
 I don’t know what that means, but I do know “red” is in the title, which gives you an excuse to make our Vegan Red Velvet Beet Shake.

 Let’s get something straight here, people—we’re talking the original 1971 Gene Wilder film and not that 2005 remake with Johnny Depp, ok?
 Now that that’s out of the way … if a better movie has ever been made, please let us know because Willy Wonka & the Chocolate Factory has been our favorite flick since we were in fourth grade.
-And because the word “chocolate” is in the title, there’s only one food to eat while watching Charlie Bucket get a golden ticket, and that’s chocolate.
-Any vegan chocolate will do, but because all those coupled types will be enjoying themselves a spicy evening, pair your movie with Amella’s Vegan Habanero Pink Salt Caramels.
-Unlike other products that claim to be spicy but leave you unsatisfied, these sweets deliver such a punch you might cry, which gives you a perfect excuse when your neighbor sees tears running down your face.
-“What?
-No. I’m not crying because I’m alone on Valentine’s Day—I’m eating habanero chocolate.”
+And because the word “chocolate” is in the title, there’s only one food to eat while watching Charlie Bucket get a golden ticket, and that’s vegan chocolate.
+Any vegan chocolate will do, but because all those coupled types will be enjoying themselves a spicy evening, pair your movie with Ancho Cinnamon Bonbons from Lagusta’s Luscious.
+These sweet treats offer a mild touch of heat so that you, too, can spice up your night.

-We like to call this pairing “Thursday night,” but we can bump this up two days for this week.
+We like to call this pairing “Friday night,” but we can bump this up to Monday for this week.
 Or, maybe we’ll do it twice.
 But definitely not on Saturdays, and most certainly not during league play.

 How many days in a row can you put nutritional yeast on your lunch salad before you can’t remember what day of the week it is?
 For me, it’s three, but I don’t have that great of a memory.
 Also, this film stars Bill Murray, and if you’re going to be alone on Valentine’s Day, it’s going to take a comedic genius to snap you out of that funk.

 You know who likes Home Alone?
 Everyone.
 You know who likes pizza?
 Everyone.
-So get your ugly, yella, no-good keister in motion, and order a pie from Fresh Brothers, Blaze Pizza, or Z Pizza.
-If you’re one of the lucky pizza lovers in Australia or New Zealand, order one of Domino’s vegan pizzas.
+So order a vegan friendly pie from Fresh Brothers, Blaze Pizza, or Z Pizza.
+If you’re one of the lucky pizza lovers in Australia, New Zealand, or the United Kingdom order one of Pizza Hut’s vegan pizzas.